Retirement village disputes

 Contact QRVPAS online or via 07 3214 6333.

 There are more than 250 retirement villages throughout Queensland.
 To live in a registered retirement village, you must enter into a residence contract and pay a one-off contribution.
 In return, you have the right to live in a village unit and access one or more services for an ongoing charge.

 Sometimes disagreements occur about the residence contract between residents and retirement village operators.
-There is a three-step process to man
+To help resolve retirement village disputes, you can follow this three-step process.

 Step 1 – internal negotiation

 You are required to first try to resolve the dispute within the village.
 Write to the other party stating your dispute and nominate a date for a meeting.
 Give them at least 14 days notice.
 The other party must respond in writing within seven days of receiving the notice.
 Then on the nominated day, or another day within 7 days after the nominated day and agreed by the parties, you must meet to resolve the dispute.